 When participants learned novel labels for categories of environmental sounds, they were faster when learning a label from a last generation imitation than from a first generation imitation, b = -114.13 (52.06), t(39.9) = -2.19, p = 0.034 (Fig. 3A).
-Thus, in addition to becoming more stable both in terms of acoustic and orthographic properties, imitations that have been more repeated were also easier to learn as category labels.
-The effect can be further localized within each block.
-Comparing RTs on the trials leading up to a block transition where new category members were introduced, and the trials immediately after the transition, revealed a reliable interaction between block transition and the generation of the transcribed label, b = -112.50 (48.96), t(1732.0) = -2.30, p = 0.022 (Fig. 3B).
+And so in addition to becoming more stable both in terms of acoustic and orthographic properties, imitations that have been more repeated were also easier to learn as category labels.
+Next, we examined whether the transcriptions from the last generation generalized better to novel sounds.
+To test this hypothesis, we compared RTs on trials leading up to transition to a block that introduced new category members, and the trials immediately after the transition, revealed a reliable interaction between block transition and the generation of the transcribed label, b = -112.50 (48.96), t(1732.0) = -2.30, p = 0.022 (Fig. 3B).
 The same result is not found when all trials in the block are considered.
-This result suggests that learning transcriptions from later generation imitations were easier to initially generalize to new category members, although further investigation with a more difficult category learning experiment is required.
+This result suggests that learning transcriptions from later generation imitations were easier to generalize to new category members, although further investigation with a more difficult category learning experiment is required.

-Learning words created through iterated imitation.
-A. RTs on correct trials by block, showing faster responses when learning category labels transcribed from last generation imitations.
-B. RTs on trials leading up to and immediately following the block transition where new category members are introduced.
+A. Participants achieved faster reaction times in matching transcribed labels to environmental sounds for labels transcribed from later compared to earlier generations.
+B. There was a generalization cost for first-generation labels, but not last generation labels.

-Iterated imitations retained resemblance to seed category
+Iterated imitations retained resemblance to the sounds that motivated them.

 As the imitations became more word-like, were they stabilizing on arbitrary acoustic forms, or did they maintain some resemblance to the original environmental sound that motivated them?
 To test this, we measured the ability of participants naïve to the design of the experiment to match imitations back to their original source relative to other seed sounds from either the same category or from different categories (Fig. 4A).
 All 365 imitations were tested in the three conditions depicted in Fig. 4A.
 These conditions differed in the relationship between the imitation and the four seed sounds serving as the choices in a 4 alternative forced choice (4AFC) task.
 Responses were fit by hierarchical generalized linear models predicting match accuracy as different from chance (25%) based on the type of question being answered (True seed, Category match, Specific match) and the generation of the imitation.

-Imitations retained resemblance to seed category.
-A. Types of 4AFC matching questions used to assess resemblance between imitations (and transcriptions of imitations) and original seed sounds.
+A. Three types of matching questions used to assess the resemblance between the imitation (and transcriptions of imitations) and the original seed sounds.
 For each question, participants listened to an imitation (dashed circles) and had to guess which of 4 sound choices (solid circles) they thought the person was trying to imitate.
-True seed questions contained the actual sound that generated the imitation in the choices, and the three distractor sounds were sampled from different categories.
-Category match questions also used distractor sounds from different categories but the "correct" sound was not the actual seed, but a different sound within the same category.
+True seed questions contained the actual sound that generated the imitation as one of the choices (correct response).
+The remaining sounds were sampled from different categories.
+Category match questions replaced the original seed sound with another sound from the same category.
 Specific match questions pitted the actual seed against the other seeds within the same category.
-B. Change in matching accuracy over generations of imitations, shown as predictions of the generalized linear models with ±1 standard error of the model predictions.
-The "category advantage" (Category match v.
-Specific match) increased over generations, while the "true seed advantage" (True seed v.
+B. Change in matching accuracy over generations of imitations, shown as predictions of the generalized linear models with ±1 SE of the model predictions.
+The "category advantage" (Category match vs. Specific match) increased over generations, while the "true seed advantage" (True seed v.
 Category match) decreased (see main text), suggesting that imitations lose within-category information more rapidly than between-category information.
 C. Change in matching accuracy over generations of imitations transcribed into English-sounding words.
-Imitations and transcriptions of imitations could still be matched back to the category of sound that motivated the original imitation.
+Imitations and transcriptions of imitations could still be matched back to the category of sound that motivated the original imitation even after 8 generations.